-155. Language in the National Assembly
+157. Language in the National Assembly

 - 1. The business of the National Assembly shall be conducted in the English language or in any other language indigenous to The Gambia. - 2.
-Where a member chooses to conduct a business of the National Assembly in a language indigenous to The Gambia, the translation of that language may only be made in the English language. - 3.
-The National Assembly shall encourage and facilitate the progressive realisation of the use of languages indigenous to The Gambia in the conduct of the business of the Assembly within five years of the coming into force of this Constitution.
+Where a member chooses to conduct a business of the National Assembly in a language indigenous to The Gambia, the translation of that language may only be made in the English language and Gambian sign language. - 3.
+The National Assembly shall encourage and facilitate the progressive realisation of the use of languages indigenous to The Gambia in the conduct of the business of the Assembly within five years following the next general election after the coming into force of this Constitution. - 4.
+For the purposes of this section, "language indigenous to The Gambia" includes the Gambian sign language.